-Reimbursement of child care costs will be available for immediate family only, i.e. where the Councillor or domestic partner is the primary care giver.
+Reimbursement of child care costs will be available for immediate family only, i.e. where the Councillor, committee member or their domestic partner is the primary care giver.

-Child care costs are not eligible for reimbursement if paid to a person who normally or regularly lives with the Councillor, except where a live-in (professional) helper, such as a nanny, is required to work extra time at extra expense because of the Councillor's duties.
+Child care costs are not eligible for reimbursement if paid to a person who normally or regularly lives with the Councillor or committee member, except where a live-in (professional) helper, such as a nanny, is required to work extra time at extra expense because of the duties of the Councillor or committee member.

-The maximum hourly rate a Councillor will be reimbursed for child care expenses is \$46 per hour or as otherwise advised by the Chief Executive Officer or delegate.
+The maximum hourly rate a Councillor or committee member will be reimbursed for child care expenses is \$46 per hour or as otherwise advised by the Chief Executive Officer or delegate.